Province of Valladolid: Immigration

+As of 2025, immigrants make up 10.8% of the population.
+The 5 largest foreign countries of birth are Colombia, Morocco, Venezuela, Bulgaria, and Romania.

-Most populous municipalities
+Most populous cities and towns

-The twenty most populated municipalities in the province of Valladolid are the following (INE of 2023):
+The twenty most populated municipalities in the province of Valladolid are the following (INE 2025):

-Taking into account that the population of Valladolid, Laguna de Duero, Arroyo de la Encomienda and Medina del Campo represent almost 75% of the total of the 23 municipalities in the metropolitan area of Valladolid, there is a clear demographic contrast with highly depopulated areas of a marked rural character; among the more uninhabited areas of the province are Aguasal, Torrecilla de la Torre, Almenara de Adaja, San Salvador, and Fontihoyuelo, which do not exceed the 40 registered inhabitants.
+Considering that the populations of Valladolid, Laguna de Duero, Arroyo de la Encomienda, and Medina del Campo represent almost 75% of the total of the 23 municipalities in the metropolitan area of Valladolid, there is a clear demographic contrast with highly depopulated areas of a marked rural character.
+Among the least inhabited areas of the province are Aguasal, Torrecilla de la Torre, Almenara de Adaja, San Salvador, and Fontihoyuelo, which do not exceed 40 registered inhabitants.